 [Section 14 amended by No. 7 of 2006 s.
 13.]

-15. Referral to Committee of development applications under the Shire of Swan town planning scheme
+15. Referral to Committee of development applications under the City of Swan local planning scheme

 (1) Where an application is made to the City of Swan under the local planning scheme for development approval relating to land in the Swan Valley the City of Swan, unless subsection (5) applies, is to give full particulars of the application to the Swan Valley Planning Committee.